jasonleonhard/leonhard_lib/README.md

 # Below are instructions how to build an internal "library" just for one project

-    cargo new leonhard --lib     # your new library name cdd                          # cd into newest created folder
+    cargo new leonhard_lib --lib     # your new library name cdd                          # cd into newest created folder

 `src/lib.rs is` where you add this code: